 What parts of my body can I use Differin on?

 This treatment can be used to treat the causes of acne on all parts of the body, including (but not limited to) the face, chin, back and chest.

-There are a number of cosmetic treatments that can be provided by a cosmetic dermatologist to treat acne.
-These can be used in addition to or instead of topical or oral medications.
+Several cosmetic treatments can be provided by a cosmetic dermatologist to treat acne.
+These can be used in addition to or instead of topical or oral medications, like Tetralysal 300.
 These treatments include microdermabrasion and laser treatment.
 However, you should always let the treatment provider know what medication you are on before engaging in treatment.
 See our acne page for more info.